 Is your work generative art?

-Well, I guess I would say ‘data art’.
+Yes, but I would emphasize ‘data art’.
 Even though I do use generative techniques and algorithms, mostly I used the data to drive the aesthetic.
-The data determines such things as colors, color juxtapositions, shapes, shapes locations on the screen, and the camera angles from which the viewer sees the work.
+The data determine such things as colors, color juxtapositions, shapes, shapes locations on the screen, and the camera angles from which the viewer sees the work.
 I am mostly not constructing these.
 I leave it to the data.